aWildOtto/pup-pals/README.md

 1)Clone this repository, cd into each folder and install the dependencies(descibed at the end) individually.
 2)Follow the format of the `.example.env` files presented in the folders and create a `.env` file for each folder.
-3)Run migrations and seed files.
+3)Run migrations to find the advanced location and seed files that matches the search.